 I learned something new at the Gluten & Allergy Free Expo last weekend and it is something I think you should know about.
-It was an odd discovery, made on the second day of the Expo while wandering through the last half of the vendor section.
+It was an odd discovery made on the second day of the Expo while wandering through the last half of the vendor section.
 I saw a couple of vintners.
 Why would a wine company pay to have a table at a gluten free expo?
-I felt the need to find out so I approached the Siduri Wines table.
+I needed to find out, so I approached the Siduri Wines table.

 Now I know this is a blog dedicated to dining out gluten free, but many people who are gluten free drink wine when they dine out, including yours truly.
 I feel it is important to know all potential sources of gluten contamination when dining out."

 As I mentioned earlier, one of Siduri's employees has a gluten allergy.
 Adam told me this really opened his eyes to the potential gluten issues.
-He felt this could be a big factor because so many people were discovering they couldn't tolerate gluten.
+He felt this could be a big factor because so many people discovered they couldn't tolerate gluten.
 After research, Adam discovered many oak wine barrels are sealed with a flour paste.